Bill Doyel, director of solution consulting, Modern Hire

 minimizing bias during candidate review

 One area organizations are exploring is to reduce unconscious bias during hiring manager reviews.
-For example, Montage’s AI assistant, Mira, provides a blind review process during on-demand video and voice interviews — focusing solely on the content of candidates’ interview answers.
+For example, Modern Hire’s AI assistant, Mira, provides a blind review process during on-demand video and voice interviews — focusing solely on the content of candidates’ interview answers.
 A candidate’s identity and voice are concealed until after the hiring manager enters feedback and a yes/no decision to advance the candidate is recorded in the platform.

 The benefits of taking this approach include: